Convergence of Batch Asynchronous Stochastic Approximation With Applications to Reinforcement Learning: Block Asynchronous Stochastic Approximation

+With these assumptions in place, we state the main result of this subsection, namely, the almost sure boundedness of the iterations.
+In the next subsection, we state and prove the convergence of the iterations, under more restrictive assumptions.

-\begin{theorem} Suppose that Assumptions (N) about the noise sequence, (S1) and (S2) about the step size sequence, and ((F2) plus (F3) about the function $\h$ hold.
-Then $\bth_t $ converges almost surely to $\bpi^*$ as $\tai$. \end{theorem}
+\begin{theorem} Suppose that Assumptions (N1) and (N2) about the noise sequence, (S1) and (S2) about the step size sequence, and (F1) about the function $\h$ hold, and that $\bth_{t+1}$ is defined via \eqref{eq:422}.
+Then $\sup_t\nmi{\bth_t}<\infty$ almost surely. \end{theorem}